stuporglue/fastback/README.md

 The map can also be used as a filter.
 The icon on the map will toggle filtering by map view.
 Only photos which have GPS coordinates on the current map view will be show in the viewing area.

 This filter combines with the all other filters.
-For example, if Rewind is active and the Map view filter is active, and the map is zoomed to show Wisconsin, then only photos from today's date in previous years, in Wisconsin will appear in the list and on the map.
+For example, if Rewind is active and the Map view filter is active, and the map is zoomed to show Minnesota, then only photos from today's date in previous years, in Minnesota will appear in the list and on the map.

 ### Filter by tags